Xingtao/FFdynamic/README.md

 -----------
 ## `An application Interactive Live`

-Here is an **Interactive Live** (Ial hereafter) application, which is based on FFdynamic and show how to use this library to develop complicated program.
+Here is an **Interactive Live** (Ial hereafter) application, which is based on FFdynamic and shows how to use this library to develop complicated program.
 It does video and audio mixing, then streams it out.
 It could be run in phones and cloud servers.
 Here is an image got from an mobile app show its using scenario.
 Two streams are decoded, then mixed together and broadcast to audiences as one stream.

 #### **Interactive live scenario**